uhasker/getting-things-done-in-next-js/src/chapter9/01-setup.md

 }
 ```

+Start the development server and open the homepage.
 You should see how the styles are applied to the text.

-This components highlights Tailwinds **utility-first** approach to styling.
+This component highlights the **utility-first** approach to styling that is behind Tailwind CSS.
-Insteads of writing a lot of custom CSS, you style elements by applying pre-existing classes directly in your HTML.
+Instead of writing lots of custom CSS, you style elements by applying pre-existing classes directly in your HTML.

-Next, we will introduce some of the most important utility classes.
+Next, we'll introduce some of the most important utility classes.